BobHasNoSoul/jellyfin-featured/README.md

 # jellyfin-featured

-NOTE: this works for the webui only at its current form, there is another way to do this that works with re-writing chunk.js files themselves but for now this works well on webui (so any browser based experiance)

 what does this do?
 well it makes a featured banner that changes every 10 seconds to the next item defined by the admin, it takes a single link per item, text title and your website url and does the rest for you.